HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

   - As a user with a keyboard, I want to identify images with a given gene for download so that I can visualize the gene's spatial patterning.

-  - As a user with a keyboard, I want to see spots overlayed on an image for QC to convince myself that the data have been properly processed.
+  - As a user with a keyboard or pipette, I want to see spots overlayed on an image for QC to convince myself that the data have been properly processed.

   - As a user with a keyboard, I want to see cells overlayed on an